isomerpages/nlb-biblioasia/_oct-to-dec-2021/Comics Past And Present/Singapore Comics: Panels Past and Present.md

 Various organisations, companies and government agencies in Singapore have used comics as a medium to convey important information and messages in an effective yet highly entertaining manner.

 One of the best examples is the poster on toilet etiquette found in public toilets across Singapore.
-Rendered in a comic strip format, these posters are a collaboration between the National Environment Agency and the cartoonist Lee Chee Chew as part of the Clean & Green Singapore campaign.[^16]
+Rendered in a comic strip format, these posters are a collaboration between the National Environment Agency and the cartoonist Lee Chee Chew as part of the Clean &amp; Green Singapore campaign.[^16]

 Another example of an educational comic is Otto Fong’s popular “Sir Fong’s Adventures in Science” comic series that impart scientific concepts in a fun and accessible way.
 Fong drew on his many years of experience as a secondary school science teacher for his comic series featuring a teacher who is a monkey and his student-rabbits.